 The sign says that in 20 min walk downhill you will see the beauty of the beach and will be rewarded with spectacular view on the way down there.

 Secret number one on this way down to the beach is hidden Anawhata rock pools.
-To reach them, you may be trespassing private property and that is the reason, you hardly find any information on how to reach them.
-However, in the past when there was no Internet and Google, people still used to explore and search for the ‘secrets’.
+To reach them, you are trespassing private property and that is the reason, you hardly find any information on how to reach them.

 Formed by volcanic activity, this place is divine, especially at the sunset.

 Continuing on the gravel road you will face a sign to Keddle house, which is the property of Auckland Council and can be booked in advance for your stay.
 The house looks very rustic and raw and may offer an unforgettable weekend escape not far from the city.
 It is a solar-powered bungalow, built in 1930’s and has a cozy swing with exceptional view and atmosphere.

 If you don’t have a booking in Keddle house, turn right and follow the pass through the bushes.
 May be muddy after rains so take care on your way.